JacobCrabill/zigdown

 b670c8df85a1568f498aa5c8cae42f51a90473c0.tar.gz

-Zigdown, inspired by Glow and mdcat, is a tool to parse and render Markdown-like content to the terminal or to HTML.
+Zigdown, inspired by Glow and mdcat, is a tool to parse and render Markdown-like content to the terminal, to HTML, or inside Neovim.
 It can also serve up a directory of files to your browser like a psuedo-static web site, or present a set of files interactively as an in-terminal slide show.

 Headers